russelljjadams/simplechess-study-tool/README.md

 # Chess Study Tool

-A Python-based toolkit designed to enhance your chess training regimen.
-It fetches your chess games from [chess.com](https://www.chess.com), executes a thorough analysis via Stockfish, and compiles critical positions for study.
+A Python-based toolkit designed to simplify training.
+It fetches your chess games from [chess.com](https://www.chess.com), executes an analysis via Stockfish, and compiles critical positions for study.

 ## Features

 - Retrieval of games from the previous month automatically via the chess.com APIs.
-- In-depth game analysis utilizing the top-tier Stockfish engine.
+- In-depth game analysis utilizing the Stockfish engine.
 (Ignores bullet and blitz games.
 This can be changed.)
-- Curated list of critical positions compiled into a PGN file for tactical improvement.
+- Curated list of critical positions compiled into a PGN file for study.

 ## Prerequisites

 - Python 3.6 or higher.
+(Other versions will probably work, too.)
 - Stockfish chess engine installed on your device.

 ## Installation